-- Where a young person is a Child in Need or on a Child Protection Plan, the YOS attends CIN/Core meetings and, and if appropriate, brings a greater focus on education and support to improve attendance and engagement. - > Where there is no such group, the YOS convenes a Team around the Child meeting and focuses on engagement, attendance and addressing behaviour issues - > The YOS has advocated for and supported schools in developing and delivering Alternative Provision packages, and supporting students to engage with these programmes notably for students with SEND - > Supporting EHCP special educational needs assessment processes - > Supporting Year 11 students in making post 16 choices and supporting them with making applications and plans for the future - > For year 11 students at risk of being NEET either providing ongoing voluntary support or referring to other support agencies
+- Where a young person is a Child in Need or on a Child Protection Plan, the YOS attends CIN/Core meetings and, and if appropriate, brings a greater focus on education and support to improve attendance and engagement.
+Sometimes unforeseen delays between these meetings can lead to drift with education issues. - > Where there is no such group, the YOS convenes a Team around the Child meeting and focuses on engagement, attendance and addressing behaviour issues - > The YOS has advocated for and supported schools in developing and delivering Alternative Provision packages, and supporting students to engage with these programmes - > Supporting EHCP special educational needs assessment processes - Where needed the YOS provides support for Year 11 students in making post 16 choices and supports them with making applications and plans for the future - ➤ The YOS refers Year 10/11 students who are at risk of being Not in Education, Training or Employment to agencies who can provide ongoing support with progression at the end of their YOS programme e.g., Youth Connect South West, Circles and 16-25 Independent People.